firebase/extensions/firestore-bigquery-export/PREINSTALL.md

 Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_.
 You can, though, install additional instances of this extension to specifically listen to a subcollection or other collections in your database.
 Or if you have the same subcollection across documents in a given collection, you can use `{wildcard}` notation to listen to all those subcollections (for example: `chats/{chatid}/posts`).

-You can also optionally return a STRING column (path_params) with JSON object containing wildcard reference ids.
+Enabling wildcard references will provide an additional STRING based column.
+The resulting JSON field value references any wildcards that are included in ${param:COLLECTION_PATH}.
 You can extract them using [JSON_EXTRACT_SCALAR](https://cloud.google.com/bigquery/docs/reference/standard-sql/json_functions#json_extract_scalar).

 `Partition` settings cannot be updated on a pre-existing table, if these options are required then a new table must be created.